Key takeaways:

 Consider these tips to help your mattress last longer:

-• Use a mattress cover.
+Use a mattress cover.
 A washable mattress cover protects your mattress from spills, stains, sweat, and dust mites.
-Look for a mattress protector that is water-resistant or waterproof.
+Look for a mattress protector that’s water-resistant or waterproof.

-• Wash your bedding regularly.
-Wash your sheets every week and your comforter every few weeks or so to protect your mattress from moisture and stains.
+Wash your bedding regularly.
+Wash your sheets every week and your comforter every few weeks or so.
+This protects your mattress from moisture and stains.
 Removing your bedding also lets your mattress air out.

 The bottom line

-Experts recommend replacing your mattress every 7 to 10 years.
+Experts recommend replacing your mattress every 7 years.
 But your mattress may need to be replaced more or less often, depending on the material and other factors.
 If you notice your mattress sagging or wake up with aches and pains, it may be time for a new one.
-Taking care of your mattress — by protecting it with a cover and cleaning it regularly — may help it last longer.
+You can help your mattress last longer by protecting it with a cover and cleaning it regularly.

 Why trust our experts?